Eduardo Gageiro

-Eduardo Gageiro (born 16 February 1935 in Sacavém) is a Portuguese photographer and photojournalist.
+Eduardo Gageiro (16 February 1935 – 4 June 2025) was a Portuguese photographer and photojournalist.

 Beginnings

 Gageiro became interested in photography at a very early age whilst working at the Sacavém Factory, with the life of its workers providing the theme to his early pictures.
 The first photograph of him to be published appeared on the front page of the Diário de Notícias, of Lisbon, when Gageiro was twelve years old.

 Photographic career

-He began his photojournalism career at Diário Ilustrado, later working for Vida Ribatejana, before joining weekly O Século in 1957.
+Gageiro began his photojournalism career at Diário Ilustrado, later working for Vida Ribatejana, before joining weekly O Século in 1957.
 He later worked for Eva and also edited Sábado.
-He continues to work with various publications and press agencies, mainly the Portuguese Associated Press.
+He continued to work with various publications and press agencies into later life, mainly the Portuguese Associated Press.

-As well as his photojournalist work, Gageiro has produced several photobooks, often in collaboration with important Portuguese writers.
+As well as his photojournalist work, Gageiro produced several photobooks, often in collaboration with important Portuguese writers.
 He worked on Gente (1971), with José Cardoso Pires (whose introduction provides one of the earliest and most acute appraisals of Gageiro's work), on Lisboa Operária (1994), with David Mourão-Ferreira and, on Olhares (1999), with António Lobo Antunes.
 His book Lisboa no Cais da Memória (2003) reproduces some of the key images from these works and can be seen as an anthology of his work about Lisbon.

-Gageiro had a worldwide exposure of his work when he photographed the events related to the Munich massacre that took place at the Olympic Games of 1972.
+Gageiro saw worldwide exposure of his work when he photographed the events related to the Munich massacre that took place at the Olympic Games of 1972.
 He was also one of the main photographers of the events surrounding the Carnation Revolution in 1974, with Alfredo Cunha, such as the picture taken in the headquarters of the P.I.D.E.
-(Portugal's secret police), where he captured a young soldier unhanging a portrait of former dictator Salazar.
-Gageiro was also the official photographer during Ramalho Eanes Presidency.
+(Portugal's secret police), where he captured a young soldier taking down a portrait of former dictator Salazar.
+Gageiro was also the official photographer during Ramalho Eanes's Presidency.